- The Bitcoin Fear and Greed Index measures the overall crypto market sentiment. It is derived from the Stock Fear and Greed Index.

 Each one of these indicators is measured on a scale of 0 to 100.
 The fear and greed index is then calculated as the average score of the six.

-When it comes to crypto fear and greed indexes, Bitcoin dominates.
+When it comes to crypto fear and greed indexes, we only need to look at the Bitcoin Index.
 This is because altcoin markets are highly correlated to Bitcoin’s movements.
 When the price of bitcoin surges, altcoins follow soon after.
 When Bitcoin’s price falls, so will most other altcoins’.

-The Bitcoin fear and greed index can be calculated with the following components:
+The Bitcoin Fear and Greed index can be calculated with the following 6 components:

-The Bitcoin fear and greed index is not 100% accurate, nor is it always useful to make predictions with.
-In other words, it only shows current market sentiment, and any decisions on future investments will require other indicators.
 Additionally, though extreme greed or fear may signal an upcoming reversal, it is impossible to predict how long the market can stay in either of those conditions.
-As always, you must conduct your own research, practice, and backtest to ensure any strategy using this indicator is actually profitable.
+As always, you must conduct your own research, practice, and backtest to ensure any trading strategy using this indicator is actually profitable.